LinusGro/MentorPi_ris/README.md

 * If you installed a package via the package manager, it is installed in `/opt/ros/jazzy/share`.
 Some standard launch and parameter files are usually given here.
 If you want to use such a "standard package" you most likely need to at least adjust the launch script and the parameter files.
 It is best practice to **not** modify installed packages in `/opt/ros/...`, instead you should organize them inside a package of your own workspace.
 In our structure, both the `orchestrator_launch` and the `peripherals` package are good places for this.
 You can copy the given launch scripts and parameter files from `/opt/ros/jazzy/share/package_name/` into one of these packages and launch the installed packages from there.

+# Contributions
+We thank M. Schmiegel and J. Baur for setting up this repository.